 - Way to verify/confirm your date of birth.

 - Insurance card (OPTIONAL, NOT REQUIRED)

-In addition to regular appointments, the Ball State vaccine clinic also offers the opportunity to be added to a waiting list to receive a vaccine sooner than your scheduled appointment.
+In addition to regular appointments and walk-ins, the Ball State vaccine clinic also offers the opportunity to be added to a waiting list to receive a vaccine sooner than your scheduled appointment.
 If leftover vaccines are available, you could receive a phone call after 3 p.m. on vaccine clinic days for a vaccination that day.